sergiorg-hpc/ummap-io/README.md

 ## Simplified API

-A malloc-like interface is also available to use on the following repository:
+A `malloc`-like interface is also available to use on the following repository:

 https://github.com/sergiorg-kth/umalloc